-Accessibility statement
+Accessibility statement for disability.gov.gi

-This accessibility statement applies to https://disability.gov.gi/.
+This accessibility statement applies to the website disability.gov.gi.

-- Zoom in up to 400% without the text spilling off the screen.
+• zoom in up to 400% without text spilling off the screen

-- Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).
+• listen to the website using a screen reader, including recent versions of JAWS, NVDA and VoiceOver

-We’ve also made the website text as simple as possible to understand.
+We have also tried to make the website text as simple as possible to understand.

 How accessible this website is